-The other day I was thinking about it and I realized – I finally had figured out a (somewhat!) affordable skincare routine.
+The other day I was thinking about it and I realized – I finally had figured out a (somewhat!) affordable but fancy bedtime skincare routine.

 It’s mostly clean, too.
 Retinol is not clean and I don’t think the Pixi Glow Tonic is clean either, but everything else is!
 I always say that I try to be 80/20 in my own skincare routine with a focus on clean ingredients BUT I also want high-tech and need my retinol!
 (If you want a clean alternative I would definitely recommend trying Bakuchiol, which I wrote about in this post!)